Emergency

 Liver biopsy procedures are supported by advanced imaging and interventional technologies designed to ensure accuracy, safety, and patient comfort.
 Ultrasound- and CT-guided biopsy systems enable precise targeting of liver lesions while minimising procedural risks.

 For comprehensive oncological assessment, advanced diagnostic technologies such as Discovery IQ PET CT and high-resolution CT imaging support accurate lesion localisation, staging, and treatment planning prior to biopsy.
-These capabilities help clinicians understand disease extent and guide targeted tissue sampling.
+While seeking the best gastrologist in Noida , the clinicians will first understand the disease extent and then guide targeted tissue sampling.

 Benefits of Liver Biopsy